mja65/Emu68-Imager/docs/download.md

 [Link to Github Repository Releases](https://github.com/mja65/Emu68-Imager-Software/releases)

-The legacy version of the imager can be found at the following [link](https://mja65.github.io/Emu68-Imager/Software/Emu68Imager.zip):
+The legacy version of the imager can be found at the following [link](https://mja65.github.io/Emu68-Imager/Software/Emu68Imager.zip).

-The latest version of Emu68 Imager is 2.1.1.4.

-The latest legacy version of Emu68 Imager is 1.0.6.5.
 Note, this version of the tool is not receiving updates.

 Changes since 1.0 are: